4GeeksAcademy/html-forms-tutorial-exercises/exercises/06-fieldsets-labels-and-styles/README.md

 # `06` Fieldsets, labels and styles

-Styling a form is boring and tedious, but if you use certain tags you life can bbe easier.
+Styling a form is boring and tedious, but if you use certain tags you life can be easier.

 `<label>`